Humana Case Study

 Primary Users

-Humana Advocates who support members with Medicare, Medicaid, and Dual Eligibility
+Humana Advocates supporting Medicare, Medicaid, and Dual Eligibility members.

 Secondary Users

-Internal stakeholders including developers, legal, and content teams
+Internal stakeholders including developers, legal/compliance, and content teams.

 End Customers